Do Go On - 533 - El Chupacabra

 Okay.

-Next up from Sterling
+Next up from Sterling in Great Britain, which I believe is Scotland.

-It's Joe Cromity
+It's Joe Cromerty.

-The Wild Man of the Navidad
+The Wild Man of the Navidad.

-The Wild Man of the Navidette
+The Wild Man of the Navidat.

-Felice Wild Man Navidad
+Felice, Wild Man Navidad.

 So is it a wild Christmas man?

-Okay no fellow questions
+Okay, no fellow questions.

-Next up from location unknown to us
+Next up, from location unknown to us, it's George Rose,

-Probably in The Fortune of the Moles right now
+probably in the Fortune of the Moles right now.

-Who's Jiglioli?
+Who's Giglioli?

-Oh I think that's so good
+Oh, I think that's so good.

-No follow-up questions
+No follow-up questions.

-Oh my goodness this can't be here
+And finally, oh my goodness, this can't be here.

 Is this possible?